NoamRothschild/Mini-OS/README.md

 ### note

+> Due to a lack of time the continuation of this hobby os project has been delayed until further notice.

 The OS is currently going through a rewrite.
 You can check out the old kernel [here](https://github.com/NoamRothschild/Mini-OS/tree/old_kernel).